emad-elsaid/emad-elsaid.github.io/Integerating Jekyll and Octopress in Emacs.md

 #ruby #elisp

+/info Since I wrote this note my workflow changed drastically not I'm using Xlog a program I wrote myself

 I started using emacs couple weeks ago and i have to say that i'm amazed by how this editor is working, Emacs VS VIM war isn't coming from nowhere after all.

 one thing that annoys me is that i stopped blogging for a long time, if you checked the last blog post, it's been a year since the last one.